Your Body Isn’t Failing. Your Environment Is Incomplete.

 PRESSURE (create containment)

-Nothing shifting.
-Nothing pulling attention.
-Just steady contact.
+The weight of the blanket applies proprioceptive input: think deep, consistent pressure that tells your brain exactly where your body is.
 The body will tell you quickly what weight works best for you.
 It should feel noticeable, but not restrictive.
+What to look for:

 around 8–12% of body weight